-STEP 7-CHECK THE AIR SYSTEM
+STEP 7 - CHECK THE AIR SYSTEM

-Once the inflation valves are installed, inflate the air helper springs to 70 psi and check the fittings for air leaks with an applied solution of soap and water.
-If a leak is detected at a tubing connection, check to make sure that the tube is cut as squarely as possible and that it is pushed completely into the fitting.
-The tubing can easily be removed from the fittings by first releasing the pressure from the air springs, then by pushing the collar towards the body of the fitting and then pulling out the tube.
-If a leak is detected where the elbow fitting screws into the air spring, screw the elbow into the spring until the leak stops.
+Once the inflation valves are installed inflate the air helper springs to 70 P.S.I. and check the fittings for air leaks with an applied solution of soap and water.
+If a leak is detected at a tubing connection then check to make sure that the tube is cut as square as possible and that it is pushed completely into the fitting.
+The tubing can easily be removed from the fittings by pushing the collar towards the body of the fitting and then pulling out the tube.
+If a leak is detected where the brass fitting screws into the spring, remove the tubing (see trouble shooting section of the operating instruction manual for removal procedure), then screw the brass fitting into the air spring one additional turn or until the leak stops.
 Reinstall the tubing and reinflate the air springs and check for leaks as noted above.
+Further information on trouble-shooting can be found in the General Operation Instruction book included with this kit.

 This now completes the installation.
+Re-attach the positive battery cable and remove the wheel chocks from the front wheels.
 Before proceeding, check once again to be sure you have proper clearance around the air springs.
 With a load on your vehicle and the air helper springs inflated, you must have at least 1/2" clearance around the air springs.
-As a general rule, the Air Helper Springs will support approximately 50 lbs. of load for each psi of inflation pressure (per pair).
-For example, 50 psi of inflation pressure will support a load of 2500 lbs. per pair of air helper springs.
+As a general rule, the Ride-Rite Air Helper Springs will support approximately 32 lbs. of load for each P.S.I. of inflation pressure (per pair).
+For example, 50 P.S.I. of inflation pressure will support a load of 1600 lbs. per pair of air helper springs.
 FOR BEST RIDE use only enough air pressure in the air helper springs to level the vehicle when viewed from the side (front to rear).
 This amount will vary depending on the load, location of load, condition of existing suspension and personal preference.